perrette/papers/README.md

 - move library to a new location

-There is no canonical command yet, but the following set of commands works:
+There is no canonical command yet, but the following set of commands works (and takes care of file attachment in case of relative paths in the source file):

     touch new.bib
-    papers add /path/to/old.bib --bib new.bib [ --relative-paths | --absolute-paths ]
+    papers add /path/to/old.bib --bib new.bib

+This defaults to writing absolute paths in the new library, unless `--relative-paths` is specified.

 - list entries (and edit etc...)